THE ULTIMATE HAMSTRINGS WORKOUT GUIDE

 When you train using a workout that teaches the hamstrings how to bend, the knee you’re actually setting yourself up for an injury to the very same muscle you were trying to prevent that in.

-Speaking of the hamstring exercises in this article, you’ll notice one more thing about them: the glutes play an important role.
+Speaking of the hamstring strength exercises in this article, you’ll notice one more thing about them: the glutes play an important role.

 THE ROLE OF GLUTES IN HAMSTRINGS WORKOUTS